langhuihui/m7s-website/apps/m7s-website/en/guide/qa/push.md

-# 推流问题
+# Streaming Issues

-- ffmpeg推流是请加-c:v h264 -c:a aac 否则推出的视频格式无法使用
+- For ffmpeg streaming, please add -c:v h264 -c:a aac; otherwise, the output video format cannot be used.
-- StreamPath 必须形如 live/test 。不能只有一级，或者斜杠开头，如/live 是错误的。
+- StreamPath must be in the form of live/test.
+It cannot have only one level, or start with a slash, such as /live is incorrect.